This is my all-time team for Germany. If there were an All-Time World Cup, this would be the 23 players I would bring to the tournament.

 Netzer was the star of the great Borussia Mönchengladbach of the 1970's.
 He won the European Championship in 1972 and then, the World Cup in 1974.
 His best performance, however, was in 1972, where he was the star at the quarterfinal against England.
 He later joined Real Madrid in 1973 and outperformed Johan Cruyff's Barcelona in the early 1970's in a period dominated by Real Madrid.

 The captain of the 1954 World Cup winning team.
 He had over 60 caps and also went to the 1958 World Cup Finals.
 He was selected as the UEFA Golden Player for Germany at the 50th anniversary of UEFA in 2004.
 He played with Kaiserslautern.
 During the War, he captured as a POW and his life was spared because the guards recognised him as the famous footballers.

 FW: Karl-Heinz Rummenigge

 He was one of the best players in the world during the 1980's.
 He was the European Player of the Year in 1980 and 1981.
 He won the European Championship in 1980 and was part of the squad that finished runner-up at the 1982 FIFA World Cup in Spain and at the 1986 World Cup in Mexico.
 He was a young star in Argentina 1978.
 He spent the best parts of his club career with Bayern Munich and Inter Milan.

-He played in 4 WC Finals, but sandwiched between Germany's two World Cup winning years(1954 and 1974).
-West Germany came second in 1966 and reached the semifinal in 1970.
+Seeler was captain of both his club team and the national team for many years.
+He played in 4 WC Finals(1958, 1962, 1966 and 1970), but sandwiched between Germany's two World Cup winning years(1954 and 1974).
+West Germany came second in 1966 and reached the semifinal in 1970 while playing next to Gerd Muller.
 However, he is still regarded one of Germany's greatest players.
 He spent his entire career with SV Hamburger.